Action, entropy and pair creation rate of charged black holes in de Sitter space: Summary and conclusions

 Furthermore, equipped with the on-shell Euclidean action and an understanding in terms of constrained instantons, we used a saddle point approximation to compute an analytic expression for the probability to spontaneously nucleate an arbitrary mass and charge black hole in de Sitter space.
 In order to be able to compute this we used a linear approximation in the mass and charge of the entropy deficit.
 Although this is certainly not a good approximation everywhere in the full configuration space of charged de Sitter black holes, it does provide a reasonable result in closed form.
 We should stress that we expect corrections, in particular we ignored any potential contributions from the one-loop determinants around the two-parameter family of saddle-points.
 We hope to come back to this point in the future, starting with the neutral case.

-Finally, with the result for the Euclidean action, in arbitrary dimensions, and the expectation that thermodynamics should be governing the decay of charged black holes in de Sitter, we also made the suggestion that as long as the superradiant regime is avoided, a tunneling calculation similar to \cite{Aalsma:2018} should be able to explicitly reproduce the correct behavior in terms of entropy differences.
-This would be particularly interesting to check in the ultracold limit, where the effective flow describing the decay is fixed uniquely.
-We suggest that by using the tunneling formalism it should also be possible to derive a more precise Festina Lente type bound in arbitrary dimensions.
+Finally, with the result for the Euclidean action, in arbitrary dimensions, and the expectation that thermodynamics should be governing the decay of charged black holes in de Sitter, we argued that a tunneling calculation similar to \cite{Aalsma:2018} should be able to explicitly reproduce the slow effective decay of charged de Sitter black holes within the allowed shark fin region as long as one avoids the superradiant regime.
+This would be particularly interesting to check in the ultracold limit, where the effective evolution describing the decay is fixed uniquely.
+We conjecture that by using the tunneling formalism it should be possible to derive a more precise version of the Festina Lente type bound in arbitrary dimensions (see our follow-up paper \cite{Aalsma:2023mkz}).

 Last, but not least, this study has further explored the space of non-perturbative corrections in de Sitter space, as described by saddle points in a Euclidean (quantum) gravity description.
-Although AdS/CFT has provided strong hints that saddle points in the partition function of Euclidean Einstein gravity have an important role to play, it is not obvious whether this can be generalized to de Sitter space.
-Nevertheless, we believe it is important to further study the potential implications of these non-perturbative contributions, in particular how they might contribute to relevant observables, such as late-time correlators \cite{Aalsma:2022eru}.
+Although AdS/CFT has provided strong hints that saddle points in the partition function of Euclidean Einstein gravity have an important role to play, it is unclear whether this can be generalized to de Sitter space.
+Nevertheless, we believe it is important to further study the potential implications of these non-perturbative contributions, in particular how they might contribute to relevant observables, such as late-time correlators~\cite{Aalsma:2022eru}.
 The hope is, of course, that these corrections are such that these observables behave as they are expected from a unitary (holographic) microscopic perspective.

-\acknowledgments We thank Miguel Montero, Thomas van Riet and Gerben Venken for useful correspondence.
+\acknowledgments We thank Lars Aalsma, Miguel Montero, Thomas van Riet and Gerben Venken for useful discussions and correspondence.
 This work is part of the Delta ITP consortium, a program of the Netherlands Organisation for Scientific Research (NWO) that is funded by the Dutch Ministry of Education, Culture and Science (OCW).
 EM is supported by Ama Mundu Technologies (Adoro te Devote Grant 2019).
 MRV is supported by SNF Postdoc Mobility grant P500PT-206877 ``Semi-classical thermodynamics of black holes and the information paradox''.